-• Work with the Alliance to host pedestrian safety workshops at City Hall and encourage additional workshops in Los Altos.
+• Work with the Alliance or the BPAC to develop safety materials and education, to host pedestrian safety workshops at City Hall, and encourage additional workshops in Los Altos.

 6.2.3 Senior Citizen and Disabled Pedestrian Education

 Senior citizens and disabled community members are more vulnerable as pedestrians.
 A program targeting such groups could include information specific to the needs of the seniors and disabled.
 Presentations should be conducted at community centers, churches, clubs, senior citizen centers, physician offices, and hospitals.
 Presentations should address issues of physical limitations when traveling to key destinations (e.g. medical appointments, food shopping, etc.).